bibleuspro/attract-blender-addon/README.md

 # attract-blender-addon
+Installation requires the attract SDK to be installed.
+It can either be installed regularly somewhere on the Python PATH, or be stored as a wheel file at blender_cloud/attract_sdk-*.whl.

 Attract integration for Blender VSE.
 Contribute to attract-blender-addon development by creating an account on GitHub.

 Revert to use blender id as string